A "LOCAL LIST” for PONTELAND

 (b) The Rarity – as judged against local characteristics;

-(c) The Aesthetic Value – intrinsic design value relating to distinctive local
+(c) The Aesthetic Value – intrinsic design value relating to distinctive local characteristics;

 (d) Group Value – groups with a clear visual, design or historic relationship;